 I have had the luck of being born into a Western culture, being raised by it, and later realizing how it subtly debilitates people by severely interrupting the natural sensory ability.

 There are lucky people who were raised in not-so-intellectual cultures.
 You can recognize them by the facial expression.
 Me, I went through the same grinder as most of my friends.
 I was taught to pay homage to linear logic, to excel in remembering facts and to impress my peers with my ability to reason (all good skills, undoubtedly – but only for certain applications).
 I was taught to take it for granted that we, the educated, rational people of the materialist Western tradition (regardless of the ethnicity and the color of one’s toes – identity politics has nothing to do with it so don’t even try), are the pinnacle of everything.
-And that success is measured by how many living beings are under your boot.
+And that success is measured by how many living beings are under our boots.

 Furthermore, debating this intellectually is impossible.
 Stealing another metaphor from the Buddhist smartasses, it is impossible to explain the meaning of ‘sweet taste’ to somebody who has never tasted it, using words only.

-People coming from other cultures sometimes hate the ‘white man’ for creating this mess.
-But the ‘white man’ is bleeding from it just like everybody else.
-It is the sensory deprivation that is to blame.
 And sure, those who find happy relationships and get paid for what they love to do end up in a much happier place than those who don’t.
 But don’t forget, happy relationships and professional fulfillment were not brought to us by the almighty technology.
 It is creativity and love that deliver happiness.